-I am an Assistant Professor in the Department of Public Administration and Policy at Rockefeller College of Public Affairs and Policy at the University at Albany, State University of New York (SUNY).
+I also hold an appointment as Associate Research Professor in the Department of Public Administration and Policy at Rockefeller College of Public Affairs and Policy at the University at Albany, State University of New York (SUNY).

 See my published research here: Google Scholar